-Resignation: Resignation occurs when a student withdraws from all courses for which he or she is registered.
-If a student resigns prior to the day identified as the fifth day of classes, the courses will be deleted from the record.
-Resignation after classes have started on the sixth day will result in a student receiving a grade of W (Withdrawal).
+Withdrawal: Withdrawal occurs when a student withdraws from all courses for which he or she is registered.
+If a student withdraws prior to the day identified as the fifth day of classes, the courses will be deleted from the record.
+Withdrawals after classes have started on the sixth day will result in a student receiving a grade of W (Withdrawal).